best color grading software

 Overview

-• Direct upload to YouTube and social media
+• You can directly upload to YouTube and other social media platforms

 • Several auto-adjustment features